 BENJAMIN AND HENRY SLATER

 Henry and Benjamin Slater can be considered among the top four or five producers of English infill planes in the late 19th, early 20th century.
 This output was a direct result of the efficiency of casting as compared with the labor intensive process of dovetailing the plane bodies.
 Because the Slaters had an in-house iron foundry, they had the rare opportunity of exerting full control over their casting process and the resulting price structure.
 In 1881, Henry Slater had 3 men and 4 boys working for him–a crew of that size would be capable of creating large quantities of products.
 Making Slater planes was a team effort, and not just between the employees and apprentices.
-Among the family, Benjamin Sr., Benjamin Jr., Henry, and Henry Ernest, combined their efforts to make their metal planes.
+Among the family, Benjamin Sr., Benjamin Jr., Henry, Henry Ernest, and George Mosley combined their efforts to make metal planes.
 Another factor was Slater’s long production period, starting after Benjamin Slater took ownership of the Wellington Foundry in the early 1860s, to as late as the 1920s.
-The last hard evidence of Slater’s plane making that I have found, however, dated from 1910.
+The last hard evidence of Slater’s plane making that I have found, however, dated from 1911.

 Standard Slater design for a mitre plane, with fitted front sole piece, rounded-off front infill, and classic Slater gunmetal lever cap and screw.
 Many were bought and sold without attribution.

 Having earned a good reputation from fine woodworkers, the Slaters were known best in that community for their smoothers, chariots, and shoulder planes.
 Using the less labor intensive method of casting rather than dovetailing, the Slaters were less expensive than most of the other infill planes.
 In our current market, Slater smoothers, chariots, and shoulder planes that are up for sale can be found fairly readily.
 Relatively few Slater mitre planes remain, as not so many were made.
-I have not seen a marked Slater mitre plane–they may exist, however.
+Marked Slater mitre planes are even more uncommon.
 Slater mitre planes were rebadged by dealers such as Tyzack or Moseley, but most of the Slater mitres were unmarked.